microsoft/MLOpsPython/docs/custom_model.md

 ## Convert your ML experimental code into production ready code

 The MLOpsPython template creates an Azure Machine Learning (ML) pipeline that invokes a set of [Azure ML pipeline steps](https://docs.microsoft.com/python/api/azureml-pipeline-steps/azureml.pipeline.steps) (see `ml_service/pipelines/[project name]_build_train_pipeline.py`).
-If your experiment is currently in a Jupyter notebook, it will need to be refactored into scripts that can be run as Azure ML pipeline steps.
+If your experiment is currently in a Jupyter notebook, it will need to be refactored into scripts that can be run independantly and dropped into the template which the existing Azure ML pipeline steps utilize.

 1. Refactor your experiment code into scripts
-1. Prepare unit tests
+1. [Recommended] Prepare unit tests
-1. Prepare a scoring script

 Examples of all these scripts are provided in this repository.
 See the [Convert ML experimental code to production code tutorial](https://docs.microsoft.com/azure/machine-learning/tutorial-convert-ml-experiment-to-production) for a step by step guide and additional details.